mzenir18/Morse-Translator/README.md

  then we pass the values to the "read" and "write" methods.
  <br />
- after we ask the user to choose in which direction the translation wuold be ("1" for English to Morse;"2" for Morse to English ) and we call the correcpoding method from tranlator class.
+ after we ask the user to choose in which direction the translation would be ("1" for English to Morse;"2" for Morse to English ) and we call the correcpoding method from tranlator class.

  ## How to use it:
  in order to compile the code write in terminal (after entring the folder of the code)
  ```
->python code.py
+python code.py
  ```
  then enter the input file path and output file path for example:
  ```